 Florida Beaches Reopen During Coronavirus: All the Photos Coming out Online

-Florida Beaches reopened over the weekened, during the current coronavirus pandemic, and many photos of residents flocking to the shores have started coming out online.
-On, Friday, CNBC reported that Florida Govorner Ron DeSantis had given a news conference in which he announced plans to reopen the beaches.
+Florida beaches reopened over the weekend amid the coronavirus pandemic, and many photos of residents flocking to the shores have started coming out online.
+On, Friday, CNBC reported that Florida Gov. Ron DeSantis had given a news conference in which he announced plans to reopen the beaches.
 He clarified that this should be done with social distancing guidelines being followed, saying, "Do it in a good way.
 Do it in a safe way."

 One resident — Chris Imeson, of Ponte Vedra Beach — shared his thoughts on the matter, telling CNBC that he planned to go to the beach.
 "Honestly I don't understand why people are so upset," Imeson said.
 "We have really uncrowded beaches. ...
 I can't tell you I've ever been within 6 feet of another person other than my little boy."
 Scroll down to see photos of the reopened beaches that are being shared online.